GOAL 3: Ensure healthy lives and promote well-being for all at all ages.

 - Indicator 3.5.1 Coverage of treatment interventions (pharmacological, psychosocial and rehabilitation and aftercare services) for substance use disorders

-- Indicator 3.5.2 Harmful use of alcohol, defined according to the national context as alcohol per capita consumption (aged 15 years and older) within a calendar year in litres of pure alcohol
+- Indicator 3.5.2 Alcohol per capita consumption (age 15 years and older) within a calendar year in litres of pure alcohol

 3.6 By 2020, halve the number of global deaths and injuries from road traffic accidents.